 These symptoms are often not related to cancer, but to infections or other health problems.
-A patient should notify his doctor at the first sign of any symptoms.
+A doctor should be contacted at the first sign of any symptoms.

 Diagnosis of Prostate Cancer

-In addition to a physical examination, there are several tests that doctors use to diagnose prostate cancer:
+In addition to a physical examination, there are several tests that are used to diagnose prostate cancer: